natashawong/image-transfer/README.md

 # Famous Filters Web App

-**Note:** Since we are running with a CPU, please contact us (esong22@cmc.edu, nwong22@cmc.edu, phchen@g.hmc.edu, ekazarian@g.hmc.edu) if you would like a live demo of the web app with the image stylizing function.
+**Note:** Since we are running with a GPU, please contact us (esong22@cmc.edu, nwong22@cmc.edu, phchen@g.hmc.edu, ekazarian@g.hmc.edu) if you would like a live demo of the web app with the image stylizing function.

 ## About